ZhangYigeng/YourArxivAssistant/README.md

 # Arxiv Paper Notifier

 Automate your daily Arxiv paper discovery!
 This Python script fetches the latest papers from Arxiv, filters them based on specific keywords and authors, and then sends a daily digest email to specified users.
+**This project is mainly developed by ChatGPT (GPT-4) under human supervision.**

 ## Features